Palmerston North railway station: Current use

 The station currently serves one route – the Capital Connection.
 This service see the station visited by 1 or 2 trains per weekday – down from >60 when the station was opened.

+With the introduction of the New Zealand BEMU class electric multiple unit from 2030 for passenger services from Wellington, they will have charging points at the station.

 Heritage excursions also occasionally use the station.
-The main building is used as KiwiRail offices or storage, and the old cafeteria is used as a after-school care centre.
+The main building is used as KiwiRail offices or storage, and the old cafeteria is used as an after-school care centre.
 The station is not served by a city bus route but has a taxi rank.